-Any request for a new classification or an additional position for FY 2021/2022 may be considered.
-The wage and benefit study released in 2020 will be implemented in future fiscal years subject to availability of funding.
+Any request for a new classification or an additional position for FY 2022/2023 may be considered.
+The wage and benefit study released in 2020 was fully implemented in fiscal year 2020/2021.

 Please review the PCR very carefully and verify the number of positions by classification and benefits.
 The PCR at this date does not have final health insurance, worker's compensation, and pension costs.
 Pursuant to Council directive, the PCR excludes any adjustments for either a Cost-of-Living or Merit Increase.
 These items will be adjusted later in the budget process as directed by Council.